PanthonImem/CS1951a-BlogPost/docs/README.md

   - Articles with more views are better maintained, and
   - Most people don't care about the rest.

-In addition to graciously providing views statistics, Wikipedia's API endpoint also extracts plaintext from Wikipedia markup language like [this](https://en.wikipedia.org/w/api.php?action=query&prop=categories%7Cextracts&titles=Srinivasa+Ramanujan&explaintext=true&format=json&cllimit=5000).
+In addition to graciously providing views statistics, Wikipedia's API endpoint also extracts plaintext from Wikipedia markup language when asked [nicely](https://en.wikipedia.org/w/api.php?action=query&prop=categories%7Cextracts&titles=Srinivasa+Ramanujan&explaintext=true&format=json&cllimit=5000).
 At this point, we know who we want in our data set, the link to their page, and how to extract data from it, collecting data is simply a matter of waiting for page requests.

 Now, it has never been a matter of debate that the most insightful part of a Wikipedia article is the so-called [lead](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style/Lead_section).
 In our case, the lead section tells us what the person does, what they are known for and, in general, why they deserve a Wikipedia article.
 So for most of the projects in this blog post, we use the stopped-tokenized-lemmatized bag-of-words representation of the lead section.